SpeedStriker243/powerful/README.md

 # So you want to be POWERFUL?!
+> The following instructions are for Windows only.
 ## Let's get started!
 First make sure you can run `powerful` from the command line.
 To check, type `powerful` into CMD.
 If it runs, then skip to the next bit.
 If you get this: